-On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D. Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
-That Order has been extended six times, with modifications, by orders issued on April 6, May 11, June 12, July 10, August 11, September 10, and October 10, 2020.
-After consulting with the Judicial Council of Georgia and other judicial partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health, and further recognizing that the novel coronavirus continues to spread in Georgia, it is hereby determined that the Order should be extended again.
+On March 14, 2020, in response to the COVID-19 pandemic, the Honorable Harold D.

+Melton, as the Chief Justice of the Supreme Court of Georgia, issued an Order Declaring several times, with modifications, by orders issued on April 6, May 11, June 12, July 10, relating to jury trials modified on December 23, 2020) January 8, 2021, February 7, 2021 and

+Statewide Judicial Emergency pursuant to OCGA § 38-3-61.
+That Order has been extended partners, recognizing again that most in-court proceedings compel the attendance of various individuals rather than allowing them to decide how best to protect their own health and that jury trials require the participation of the most individuals, and further recognizing that the novel coronavirus continues to spread dangerously in Georgia, it is determined that the Orders should be extended again.